 The Moving Average Convergence-Divergence indicator is a simple indicator that is developed by combining two moving averages and subtracting the longer one from the shorter one.

 By doing this, the MACD forms a momentum oscillator from two trend indicators.
+The chart below shows the indicator applied on a EUR/USD chart.

 How to Calculate it